 Originally Mumbai (Bombay) was only 24Km long and 4 km wide from Dongri to Malabar Hill.
 It took 150 years to join these seven initial island.

 First Major reclamation took place in 1708, to construct an elevated road or a railroad between Mahim and Sion.
-Second major reclamation took place in 1772, to stop ingress of water and the consequent flooding of central Mumbai and connect Mahalaxmi and Worli.
+The second major reclamation took place in 1772, to stop ingress of water and the consequent flooding of central Mumbai and connect Mahalaxmi and Worli.

 An objection was raised by former Governor of Mumbai, but it was too late, as the construction was completed.
 It was called the Hornby Vellard causeway (is a road or railway on top of an embankment usually across a broad body of water or wetland).

 In 1803, Mumbai was connected to Salsette by a causeway from Sion.
 Colaba Causeway joined the island of Colaba to Mumbai in 1838, and Mahim and Bandra were connected by a causeway in 1845.
 The total cost was Rs 1, 57, 000 and was donated entirely by Lady Avabai Jamsetjee Jeejeebhoy, wife of the first baronet Sir Jamsetjee Jeejeebhoy (the government refused to build these causeways).

 Backbay reclamation scheme allowed for the creation of the now bustling areas of Nariman Point and Marine Drive to the west.
 By the early 20th century, the city had claimed most of the land it needed to take its current shape and stature even though reclamation projects went up until the 1990s, giving Mumbai other areas, including Cuffe Parade.

 Eventually, the Supreme Court injunction protecting the shoreline and access for fishermen has slowed down the work since 1970.
-The Supreme Court has added more restriction in 1990s with the Coastal Regulatory Zones.
+The Supreme Court has added more restriction in the 1990s with the Coastal Regulatory Zones.